Stone Arch Bridge & Presidents Bike Boulevard

 - Polk Street at Lowry Avenue; Median with no turning restrictions

 - Fillmore Street at Spring Street; Miniature Traffic Circle, Remove Stop Signs for a 4-way Yield

 - 5th Avenue SE at Hennepin Avenue; Overhead Pedestrian/Bicycle Flasher & Crosswalk

 - 6th Avenue SE at 7th Street SE; Curb Extensions (scheduled for 2014 constructions, design pending)

-Bike racks will be installed.
+Bike racks will be installed along the project corridor.